w-schw/CU-member-networks/README.md

 By default, when the script runs it will output results to xp2-member-networks/output.
 If you wish to change the location of the output, you can specify a new filepath in config/output_location.py.
 It should accept relative paths or absolute paths.

 ## Running the program
+**NOTE**: If you prefer to explore in a jupyter notebook, see Member network development.ipynb in the docs folder.
+This should run without the need to load any of the other modules included as long as the dummy sqlite database is available.

 App.py is the entry point.
 Before running, activate the virtual environment if necessary.
 Using terminal or the Anaconda prompt, navigate to ./XP2-member-networks and run `app.py` to run the program with a GUI.
 To enter the CLI instead, run `app.py cli`.

 Both the CLI and GUI should be pretty self explanatory.
 Keep an eye on the terminal when running the GUI- this is where status messages and errors will be displayed.